dolphindb/DolphinDBPlugin/kafka/README.md

 ##### Details

-Returns the length of the queue
+Return the length of the queue.

 #### 3.4.5 Forward to queue